2023 TCOLE Conference - Speaker Bios

 Alberto Valbuena has over 20 years of public safety experience where he has served his community as a Firefighter, Emergency Medical Technician, and a Public Safety dispatcher.
 He became interested in public safety during the horrific event on September 11 where he found out that he was unable to help unless he was a first responder, in public safety or in construction.
 A few years later after taking a Firefighter Instructor class he found his passion for teaching and has continued to improve it since.
 Alberto has since been teaching multiple subjects to a variety of students.

-· CPR and first aid to families, employees, and
+- CPR and first aid to families, employees, and community leaders.

 Richard Bryan is an honorably retired Texas and Federal Law Enforcement Officer and Retired Law Enforcement Academy Manager/Director.
 He is an active TCOLE certified Advanced Instructor and Federal Certified Police Instructor and has taught peace officers, corrections officers, and communication specialists since 2001.
 Richard attended specialized training in recruiting and retention, and service excellence methods and techniques.
 He is also a Texas Certified Public Manager, and has a Master's Degree in Law Enforcement Leadership and Management.
 Richard planned and coordinated multiple police recruitment job fairs for police cadets and peace officers during his tenure as a Law Enforcement Academy Manager in the San Antonio area.